timou0911/Ethernaut-Writeup/4. Telephone ★☆☆☆☆/README.md

     1. **`msg.sender` is the last caller that invokes the function, it can be an externally-owned account(EOA) or a contract account(CA).**

-    2. **`tx.origin` is the original caller that starts the transaction, since smart contracts can’t be invoked automatically, there will be an EOA that initiates the transaction, so `tx.origin` can only be an EOA.**
+    2. **`tx.origin` represents the EOA that initiated the transaction.
+Since smart contracts can’t be invoked automatically, there will be an EOA that initiates the transaction, therefore the `tx.origin` value always refers to the original EOA that started the transaction.**

     Consider a simple example: Alice → contract A → contract B.